hatl/hasscontrol/README.md

 ```
 Then enter the corresponding entity name in the ConnectIQ app settings (excluding the "sensor." prefix)
 e.g., "my_garmin_device"

+#### Authentication Options

+**Additional HTTP(S) Header - Key/Value**: These two fields allow you to specify a custom HTTP header to be added to all requests from the widget to Home Assistant.
+This can be used for additional authentication or for passing custom information to proxy servers.
+See the [Header Authentication](#header-authentication) section for more details.

 ### Logging in
 Once you have configured all settings in the ConnectIQ app, the next step will be to login.